-Here it is — everything you need to know to make perfect chocolate chip cookies.
-In this comprehensive blog post, we explain the science behind cookie recipes as well as tips, tricks, and recipe variations so you can customize and create your own ultimate chocolate chip cookie recipe.
+Here it is — everything you need to know to make the best chocolate chip cookies.
+In this comprehensive blog post, we explain the science behind the perfect chocolate chip cookies including tips, tricks, and recipe variations so you can customize and create your own ultimate chocolate chip cookie recipe.

-Are you wondering what is the PERFECT chocolate chip cookie recipe?
+Are you wondering how to make PERFECT chocolate chip cookies?

-I have tested countless variations, including using cornstarch, using baking powder, using melted butter, using margarine, using varying amounts of flour, sugar, etc. The list goes on.
+In my quest to learn how to make perfect chocolate chip cookies, I have tested countless cookie recipe variations.
+I have researched and tested the science of chocolate chip cookies by adjusting the ingredients including using cornstarch, using baking powder, using melted butter, using margarine, using varying amounts of flour, sugar, etc. The list goes on.

-And over all the years and all the batches of cookies, I have learned two important things:
+Over all the years and all the batches of cookies I’ve baked, I have learned two important lessons:

 - First, almost every cookie I have made, despite its variation, was still yummy and gobbled up by a member of my household.
 So don’t fear — it is really hard to make a bad chocolate chip cookie!
 Yes, you can make a zillion different chocolate chip cookies, but most likely, your cookie will still be delicious.